Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Introduction

-is injective.
-We say that a given almost complex structure $J\in\clJ(X,\omega)$ is \emph{super-rigid} if and only if $J \in \clJ(X, \omega) \setminus \normalfont\clW_\text{emb}$ and every embedded $J$-curve is super-rigid. \end{Definition} Recent work of Wendl \cite{Wendl-19} shows that the set of super-rigid compatible almost complex structures is a Baire subset of $\clJ(X,\omega)$, verifying the generic super-rigidity conjecture of Bryan--Pandharipande \cite{bryan-pand}.
+Recent work of Wendl \cite{Wendl-19} shows that the set of super-rigid compatible almost complex structures is a Baire subset of $\clJ(X,\omega)$, verifying the generic super-rigidity conjecture of Bryan--Pandharipande \cite{bryan-pand}.
 An important consequence of super-rigidity is the following finiteness result.
-Suppose $J$ is super-rigid, then given any class $A \in H_2(X, \bZ)$ and $g \in \bZ_{\geq 0}$, there are only finitely many embedded $J$-curves of class $A$ and genus $g$ and they have disjoint images in $X$, see \cite[Corollary 1.3]{Wendl-19}.
+Suppose $J$ is super-rigid, then given any class $A \in H_2(X, \bZ)$ and $g \in \bZ_{\geq 0}$, there are only finitely many embedded $J$-curves of class $A$ and genus $g$ and they have disjoint images in $X$, see \cite[Corollary 1.4]{Wendl-19}.
 We remark that the work of Doan--Walpuski \cite[Theorem 1.6]{doan2021castelnuovo} proves this finiteness result with only an \emph{a priori} energy bound, without any assumption on the genus, though we do not need this stronger result in the present work.